yamanalrifaii/AbilityConnect/README.md

-# AbilityConnect - Therapy Communication Platform
+# AbilityConnect - Smart Therapy Assistant

-A comprehensive web application for better communication between parents and therapists, featuring AI-powered treatment plan generation, progress tracking, and real-time communication.
+AbilityConnect transforms how therapists and parents collaborate on child therapy.
+Therapists simply record their session notes—AI transcribes, summarizes, and creates actionable daily tasks automatically.
+Parents see exactly what to do each day, track their child's progress through visual dashboards, and communicate directly with therapists, ensuring consistent therapy execution at home.

 ## Features